reedcodes/talks/source/presentation/2022-hew/markdown/00-intro.md

 {%- slide "markdown" %}
-"What is a pattern library? a style guide?"
+"What is a pattern library? a style guide?" <!-- .element: class="r-fit-text" -->

-"What can I learn from this session?"
+"What can I learn from this session?" <!-- .element: class="r-fit-text" -->

 {% notes %}
 go over: